NovaSpem/RemoteTechBlackoutFix/README.md

 #RemoteTech BlackoutFix

-Fix for Kerbal Space Program that adds realistic attenuation to RemoteTech's radio signal upon re-entry into the atmosphere.
+A mod for the Kerbal space program that includes Plasma Blackout in RemoteTech.

 ## Features
 - Firefly integration for plasma intensity detection